 The Feminist Fashion of ‘The Handmaid’s Tale’

-In ‘The Handmaid’s Tale,’ now adapted for TV, all women wear a uniform whose style and color proclaim who they are and what their role in society is.
+In ‘The Handmaid’s Tale,’ all women wear a uniform whose style and color proclaim who they are and what their role in society is.
 Watch out for the hidden vaginas.

 On March 20, 2017, a group of women filed into the Texas State Capitol wearing full-length red gowns and white bonnets with wings that obscured their faces.